garden-io/garden/docs/reference/providers/kubernetes.md

       # pods to only run on particular nodes.
       #
       # [See here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes
-      # guide to assigning Pods to nodes.
+      # guide to assigning pods to nodes.
       nodeSelector:

-      # Specify tolerations to apply to each Kaniko builder Pod.
+      # Specify tolerations to apply to each Kaniko builder pod.
 Useful to control which nodes in a cluster can run
       # builds.
 Same tolerations will be used for the util pod unless they are specifically set under
       # `util.tolerations`
       tolerations: